binay360/kafka-poc/README.md

 This project is a **Spring Boot microservice** that simulates managing "likes" on posts.
 It integrates with **Apache Kafka** to produce and consume events in a distributed, scalable way.

-The application is **containerized with Docker**, allowing multiple instances of the service to run simultaneously for load testing and Kafka exploration.
+The application is **containerized with Docker**, allowing multiple instances of the service to run simultaneously for loads of testing and Kafka exploration.

 ---